Cumulocity-IoT/cumulocity-processing-widget/README.md

 5. Field Value - Add corresponding expected field values from field name.
 6. Display Status - Add the Display status names that you want to display in the UI, for each and every field value.
 7. Icon - select the desired icons for each step from the dropdown
+8. Include child devices - You can toggle the slider if you want the results for child devices also

 ## Troubleshooting